elizabethleah22/MotorWorks/README.md

 ```
 # Sales Microservice

 On the backend, the sales microservice has 4 models: AutomobileVO, Customer, SalesPerson, and SalesRecord.
 SalesRecord is the model that interacts with the other three models.
-The model gets data from the three other models.
+This model gets data from the three other models.

-The AutomobileVO is a value object that gets data about the automobiles in the inventory, using a poller.
+The AutomobileVO is a value object that gets data about the automobiles in the inventory using a poller.
 The sales poller automotically polls the inventory microservice for data, so the sales microservice is constantly getting the updated data.

-The reason for integration between these two microservices is that when recording a new sale, you'll need to choose which car is being sold, and that information lives inside of the inventory microservice.
+The reason for integration between these two microservices is that when recording a new sale, you'll need to choose which car is being sold and that information lives inside of the inventory microservice.

 ## Accessing Endpoints to Send and View Data - Access through Insomnia: